FedorIvachev/NUIX-Studio-APP/README.md

 Please see the [Setup](#setup) procedure, cloning the repo is not necessary, because the repository is only bare code.
 All stuff is inside [Releases](https://github.com/VRSimulator/IoThingsLab/releases) ~~~~

-Text 费杰 on WeChat to know how to adapt the platform for your projects and also explain how it works.
+Text Fedor 费杰 on WeChat to know how to adapt the platform for your projects and also explain how it works.

 ## Table of contents
 * [General info](#general-info)